realArcherL/WebPage-Classifier-Engine/README.md

 bash run.sh
 ```

-The script will run [Webpagedownloader.py](WebPageDownloader.py), which will prompt for a file path containing a list of URLs.
-The package contains a folder called `Key_List` containing five text files.
+The script will run [WebPageDownloader.py](WebPageDownloader.py), which will prompt for a file path containing a list of URLs.
+The package contains a folder called [`Key_List`](Key_List) containing five text files.
 Files are used to specify keywords, if found in the html content, will be used to calculate the ranking of the pages.

+**Example :** [emails_list](Key_List/emails_list) has the keyword 'imam@gmail.com'.
+The program [webpageclassifier.py](webpageclassifier.py) when classifying the webpage will look
+for this particular email-id.
+Similarly for other lists.

 The full working can be understood below.